How to Speed Up Your Metabolism Naturally: 7 Ways

-We’ve all heard the adage that gaining weight in the middle-age years and beyond is inevitable, particularly for women enduring the hormonal shifts, sweat-soaked sheets, insomnia, wicked moodiness, and pregnancy-level fatigue of menopause.
+We’ve all heard that gaining weight is inevitable once you reach the middle-age years, particularly for women enduring the hormonal shifts, sweat-soaked sheets, insomnia, wicked moodiness, and pregnancy-level fatigue of menopause.
 We’re told to expect and accept that we can’t boost metabolism after 40—that biology happens.

-Until the publication of a 2021 review in Science, whose data busted the myth that your resting metabolism starts to slow at age 40.
+Until the publication of a 2021 review in Science suggested your resting metabolism doesn’t start to slow at age 40.